Charlottenburg-Wilmersdorf: Subdivision

 The localities of Schmargendorf and Grunewald were part of the former Wilmersdorf borough until 2001.
 By resolution of 30 September 2004, the localities of Westend and Charlottenburg-Nord were created on the territory of the former Charlottenburg borough, like Halensee on the territory of the former Wilmersdorf borough.

 Politics

 District council

 The governing body of Charlottenburg-Wilmersdorf is the district council (Bezirksverordnetenversammlung).
 It has responsibility for passing laws and electing the city government, including the mayor.
-The most recent district council election was held on 26 September 2021, and the results were as follows:
+The district council election held on 26 September 2021 was subsequently declared invalid by the Constitutional Court of Berlin due to widespread irregularities across Berlin, and a repeat election was held on 12 February 2023.
+In the repeat election, the CDU won the largest vote share with 30.7%, followed by Alliance 90/The Greens at 23.9% and the SPD at 19.8%; the CDU and Greens subsequently formed a Zählgemeinschaft (counting alliance), and Kirstin Bauch was confirmed as district mayor.
+The original September 2021 results were as follows: